 Although some upgrades like landscaping, decks, and even windows can be added at a later time, it certainly is easier to include these things in the initial build – especially if they pertain to the overall structure of the home!
 Discuss your priorities for your new home and determine which upgrades would make the most sense to add while the home is being built.
 Remember – it’s a lot more difficult to turn an 8 foot basement into a 9 foot one after the home has been constructed!

 Nothing is more important to the structure of the home as the foundation.
 Be sure to ask your builder what type of material and process they plan to use.
 Plenty of time should be allowed for curing as well for proper settlement.
 Also check that there is some type of warranty associated with the foundation and structure of the construction.

 We all want our home to look like a million bucks!
 Be sure that the builder you select has a wide variety of options and can customize the look of your home to your personality.
 Give your home character by adding features like brick, color, porches, lights, and even windows.

 Though it may not be a part of the physical house, your mortgage payments and loan terms will be something that weigh on your finances for years to come if you don’t shop around for a good.
-Looking at the rates of companies like the Melbourne Mortgage Broker can help you decide what you can afford to spend every month.
+Looking at the rates of reputable companies can help you decide what you can afford to spend every month.

 Building a new home is a great time to take advantage of an energy-efficient infrastructure.
 Be sure that the correct wiring and plumbing is made available for the most modern and energy-efficient appliances.
 Choose high levels of wall insulation, window insulation, energy-efficient appliances, etc. P.S. – And don’t forget to take advantage of any Federal tax credits!